-Fewer suspected nests on Gaadhoo showed signs of poaching activity in 2019-20 (37.5%) than in 2018-19 (68.4%).
-This decline in poaching activity could be the result of the presence of researchers on the island.
-Ali and Shimal (2016) noted that regular surveys on nesting beaches were associated with an appreciable decline in poaching activity.
-We recorded nesting activity during all months of the year but it did not follow a consistent seasonal pattern3.
+Fewer suspected nests on Gaadhoo showed signs of illegal take activity in 2019-20 (37.5%) than in 2018-19 (68.4%).
+This decline in illegal take activity could be the result of the presence of researchers on the island.
+Ali and Shimal (2016) noted that regular surveys on nesting beaches were associated with an appreciable decline in illegal take.
+We recorded nesting activity during all months of the year, but no consistent seasonal pattern3.

 It is normal for nesting activity to fluctuate between seasons, as sea turtles do not nest every year.
 Still, let’s take a moment to think about the above with these turtle facts in mind:

-- Turtles return to the same to general area where they hatched
+- Sea turtles return to the same to general area where they hatched to nest

 - It takes green sea turtles between 20-50 years to reach sexual maturity

 - They can lay between 2-8 nests per season, with a break of ~14 days in between

 - A nest has about 110 eggs on average, and can vary between 80-200 eggs